-- changes in the general economic climate;
+- changes in the general economic climate.

-- competition for available properties;
+- competition for available properties:

-- oosolescence; and
+- posorescence: and

-- government regulations, including planning, environmenta, and lax laws.
+- government requiations, including planning, environmental and tax laws

-Variations in the above factors can affect the valuation of assets held by the Group and as a result can influence the financial performance of the Group.
+Variations in the above factors can affect the valuation of assets held by the Group and as a result can influence the financial performance of the Group one websound so a label of known best for the one of the assumption and sections.

-2 Excludes deterred income and dividend withholding tax payable
+Excludes deterred income and dividend withholding tax payable